Some banks have recently started allowing users to pay in a cheque using their mobile app.

 I recently tested this feature using Natwest’s banking app.

-it was a lot trickier to get right than I initially thought it might.
-It took several attempts before I received the green light telling me that I had done it properly.
+It was trickier to get right than I initially thought it might be.
+It took several attempts before I received the green light telling me I had done it correctly.
 During this time, I got a sore back from hunching over the table trying to take the photo.